 2018 - 2020 Traces, “TRansnational Accelerator for a Cultural and Creative EcoSystem”

 The University of Salento - Department of Management and Economics, a member of ENCATC, is the lead beneficiary of this project in cooperation with two Italian partners, the Tecnopolis Science and Technology Park of Bari and the Creative Apulia Cluster Association, and two greek partners, the Hellenic Management Association and the Chamber of Achaia.
 Associated Partners are ENCATC – European Network on Cultural Management and Policy and the Foundation for Ethical Finance.

 TRACES project, financed under Priority Axis 1 –

-Innovative and Competitiveness, with a budget of about 1 Million euro, focuses on cultural and creative micro and small and medium
+Innovative and Competitiveness, with a budget of about 1 Million euro, takes place from 30 March 2018 - 30 March 2020.
+It focuses on cultural and creative micro and small and medium

 enterprises (CC MSMEs) in Apulia and Western Greece regions and addresses the